Prohibition against possession of same genus or domestic animal

 or of a misdemeanor under:

-may not possess any animal of the same genus against which the crime was committed or any domestic animal for a period of five (5) years following entry of the conviction
+or this section may not possess or reside with any animal of the same genus against which the crime was committed or any domestic animal for a period of five (5) years following entry of the conviction

 (b) In addition to any other penalty imposed by law, a person convicted of violating: